slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'They called her witch because she knew how to heal herself.'*

-> *'Never appear too perfect.' -- Robert Greene (46th law of power)*

 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*

-You’re judged by what you say, not what you think.

-> *'Think as you like but behave like others.' -- Robert Greene (38th law of power)*
+> *'Think as you like but behave like others.' -- Robert Greene (38th law of power)<br>
+'Never appear too perfect.' -- Robert Greene (46th law of power)*

 > *'If A is a success in life, then A = X + Y + Z. Work is X; Y is play; and Z is keeping your mouth shut.' -- Albert Einstein*